Big Fat Liar: Plot

 Jason and Kaylee sabotage Marty through pranks such as dyeing his skin blue via his swimming pool and his hair orange via his shampoo.
-They also superglue his headset to his ear, trick him into going to a child's birthday party, where the children mistake him for the hired clown and attack him, and tamper with his car's controls, which causes it to malfunction.
-Marty's car is also rear-ended by a cranky elderly woman into a monster truck owned by a wrestler, the Masher, who destroys it.
-These pranks cause Marty to miss both of his appointments with Universal Pictures president Marcus Duncan.
-He has plans to produce Big Fat Liar with the studio, but Marcus, seeing the commercial and critical failure of Whitaker and Fowl, refuses to approve the budget; Jason offers to help Marty in exchange for his confession to his parents.

-With Jason's advice, Marty makes a successful presentation and gets the film approved, but Marcus warns him that any more problems will result in Universal pulling the plug and ending Marty's career.
-He subsequently betrays Jason by breaking his promise and calls security to remove him and Kaylee again.
-Having had enough of his abuse, Marty's assistant and aspiring producer Monty Kirkham offers to help them expose him, rallying Marty's other tormented employees, while Jason calls his parents to tell them the truth about the weekend.
+They also superglue his headset to his ear, trick him into attending a child's birthday party, where the children mistake him for the hired clown and attack him, and tamper with his car's controls, causing it to malfunction.
+Additionally, Marty accidentally hits a monster truck driver when an elderly woman, whom he had insulted earlier, rear ends him.
+The Monster truck driver, thinking Marty purposely hit him, runs over and crushes Marty’s car.
+These pranks and the incident with the monster truck driver cause Marty to miss both of his appointments with Universal Pictures president Marcus Duncan.
+Seeing the commercial and critical failure of Whitaker and Fowl, Marcus threatens to shut down production on Big Fat Liar.
+Jason offers to help Marty in exchange for his confession to his parents.
+During a party at Marty's house following the premiere of Whitaker and Fowl, Wolf uses Jason's advice to deliver a successful presentation and secure Marcus's approval of the film.
+Marty reneges on his deal with Jason and calls security to have him and Kaylee removed again.
+Fed up with his abuse, Marty's assistant and aspiring producer Monty Kirkham offers to help them expose him, rallying Marty's other tormented employees, while Jason calls his parents to tell them the truth about the weekend.

 The next morning, Marty heads to the studio to begin filming Big Fat Liar, but his employees delay him through many mishaps.
 As he finally arrives, he encounters Jason, who steals his stuffed monkey toy, Mr. Funnybones.
 Jason flees across the studio with Kaylee's help, luring Marty to a rooftop where he retrieves his toy and mocks Jason.
-Marty boastfully admits his actions, unaware that the entire conversation is being broadcast to Jason's parents, the media, and Marcus, who fires him on the spot, outraged by Wolf's act of plagiarism and dishonesty.
-Jason thanks Marty for teaching him an important lesson about the truth.
-Marty furiously tries to attack Jason for destroying his reputation, but the latter leaps off the building and safely lands on a stunt cushion, where he reunites with his parents, who finally believe him and discovered that Jason did all of this to prove he wasn't lying.
+Marty boasts of his actions, falsely believing that no one is listening (or ever will, refusing to tell the truth, believing it to be "overrated"), unaware that the entire conversation is being broadcast to Jason's parents, the media, and Marcus, who immediately fires him for dishonesty and plagiarism.
+Furious, Marty tries to attack Jason, but the latter leaps from the building and lands safely on a stunt cushion, where he reunites with his parents, now aware that he was telling the truth and that he did all this to prove it.

-Universal produces Big Fat Liar after Marty's firing, using the talents of those he mistreated; Frank Jackson regains his job as an actor and stars as the lead character.
-The film is a success, earning Jason full credit for his story as Jason's parents and Ms. Caldwell are proud of him.
-Meanwhile, Marty, now a bankrupt birthday clown for hire, unknowingly performs at the Masher's house.
-Upon recognizing him, the Masher encourages his son Darren to kick Marty in the crotch.
-So he eagerly does, drop-kicking Marty with full force, leaving him frozen in horror before crumpling in agony.
+Universal produces Big Fat Liar with the talents of those whom Marty mistreated, including Monty as writer and producer, and Frank as the lead character, Kenny Trooper.
+Jason receives full credit for his story, and the film becomes a success, as his parents and Ms. Caldwell are proud of him.
+Marty now works as a birthday clown named "Wolfie the Clown".
+His first job is at a house where a boy named Darren lives.
+Unfortunately for him, Darren's father, the Masher, as retribution for Marty having previously damaged his truck, has Darren drop-kick Marty in the groin.